Sony A6500 vs RX100 IV

 It is notable that the A6500 has a hotshoe, while the RX100 IV does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the A6500 and the RX100 IV have been discontinued, but can regularly be found used on eBay.
+Both the A6500 and the RX100 IV have been discontinued, but can regularly be found used on ebay.
 The RX100 IV was replaced by the Sony RX100 IV, while the A6500 was followed by the Sony A6600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the A6500 and RX100 IV can be found, respectively, in the Sony A6500 Manual (free pdf) or the online Sony RX100 IV Manual.

 So what conclusions can be drawn?
 Is the Sony A6500 better than the Sony RX100 IV or vice versa?
 The listing below highlights the relative strengths of the two models.